 - Other official languages?
 Yes, Tetun, which is an Austronesian language.
 Fifteen other languages are recognized nationally: Atauru, Baikeno, Bekais, Bunak, Fataluku, Galoli, Habun, Idalaka, Kawaimina, Kemak, Makalero, Makasae, Makuva, Mambai and Tokodede.
 English and Indonesian are increasingly used due to the influence of the media.

-East Timor is one of the youngest countries in the world.
+East Timor is one of the youngest countries in the world plus an amazing Portuguese-speaking country!
 Tourists who love going off the beaten track, exploring untouched natural tropical islands and enjoying clear waters should add East Timor to their list, not to mention local culture blends Portuguese, Roman Catholic and Malay influences with a touch of Austronesian legends.
-Oh, and did you know East Timor’s cuisine incorporates both Portuguese and Southeast Asian flavours?
+Oh, and did you know East Timor’s cuisine incorporates both Portuguese and Southeast Asian flavors?
 That’s why you’re likely to enjoy curries alongside bean stews.

 7. Equatorial Guinea (1,347,90 people)